joshstevens19/ethereum-bloom-filters/README.md

 A lightweight bloom filter client which allows you to test ethereum blooms for fast checks of set membership.

-This package only has 1 dependency which is on `js-sha3` which has no dependencies on at all.
+This package only has 1 dependency which is on `@noble/hashes` which has no dependencies on at all and is funded by ethereum foundation.

 ## Installation